Britain stops export of key Picasso painting

 LONDON Britain has placed a temporary export ban on a key Picasso painting which had been on loan to a public gallery since 1974 before its aristocratic owners decided to put it up for sale.

 "Child with a Dove" was painted in 1901 and marked the beginning of the Spanish artist's "blue period."
-It has been valued at 50 million pounds ($80 million).
+It has been valued at 50 million pounds.

 Culture Minister Ed Vaizey said on Friday he was preventing the work from leaving the country until December 16, and, if a "serious" attempt to meet the asking price was made by a private buyer or institution outside Britain, until June 16, 2013.